AaronPemberton/Telegram-Referral-Bot/README.md

 Replace <BOT_NAME> with your bot's @Username.

-Replace <PASS WORD> with a password for editing.
+Replace < PASSWORD > with a password for editing.

 Replace <START_DATE> with the date the referral campaign will begin.
 Month/Day/Year for example 5/21/2020.